YassineTemessek/LinguisticDataCore-LV0/docs/ARABIC_FIELDS.md

 - `lemma` (string, required): the surface form as provided by the source.
 - `language` (string, required): `ara` / `ara-qur` / etc.
+  - Quranic Arabic (`ara-qur`) is treated as an independent language (limited to Quran vocabulary), and its processed outputs live under `data/processed/quranic_arabic/`.
 - `stage` (folder/file level): stage is represented by dataset boundaries (folder/file naming), not required in each row.
 - `script` (optional): can be omitted; downstream can infer when needed.
 - `source` (string, required): dataset/source identifier.